POSTGRADUATE RESEARCH IN ART AND DESIGN

 Who are the supervisors, and what are their research interests?

-Please see our PhD Supervisors and our faculty's personal research profiles under People.
+Please see our PhD Supervisors in Art and Design areas and our Faculty's personal research profiles under People.

 Can I do practice-led research?